 Once you have dentures, it is important to properly care for them so as to increase their longevity and prevent them from spoiling or chipping off.
-Some of the tips your dentures dentist will share with you on the best way to care of your dentures include; While removing then, stand over a basin of water or folded towel to prevent them from breaking if they fall on the floor Dentures must be placed in a denture cleansing soaking solution when you are not wearing so as to prevent them form drying out.
+While removing them, stand over a basin of water or folded towel to prevent them from breaking if they fall on the floor.
+Dentures must be placed in a denture cleansing soaking solution when you are not wearing them.
+This prevents them from drying out.
 If you do not have the solution, you can place them in room temperature plain water.
-Hot water will spoil the dentures Brush your dentures every day to remove any food remnants and stains.
-Even though Ultra sonic cleaners are regularly used to clean dentures, daily brushing is necessary Brush your natural teeth, gums and tongues everyday before inserting the dentures Do not attempt to adjust the dentures as this might result in permanent damage.
+Hot water will spoil the dentures.
+Brush your dentures every day to remove any food remnants and stains.
+Even though ultra sonic cleaners are regularly used to clean dentures, daily brushing is necessary.
+Brush your natural teeth, gums, and tongue every day before inserting the dentures.
+Do not attempt to adjust the dentures as this might result in permanent damage.
 Consult your denture specialist if they do not properly fit.
-During the first weeks, it will be advisable to have your dentures at all times even while sleeping.
+During the first weeks, it will be advisable to wear your dentures at all times even while sleeping.
 After you get used to them, your dentures specialist will advise you to remove them during the night so as to allow your gum tissues to rest.
 To ensure you get the most suitable dentures, it is advisable to consult a professional and reputable denture specialist.

-We will find the most suitable option and you will look your best, Dr. Martos is the most experienced dental profesional in the Miami area, please call us at (305) 448-3896.
+We will find the most suitable option and you will look your best.
+Dr. Martos is the most experienced dental professional in the Miami area.
+Please call us at 305-448-3896.